ovelartelius/episerver-env-sync/README.md

 This function is implemented for these projects that don´t want the payload of synchronization every time the application starts up.

 ### sitedefinition
 **Id** is the GUID that identify the site.
 If this is provided it will ignore the "Name" attribute.
 **Name** is the name of the sitedefinition that will be updated.
 If **Id** is not specified it will match the existing SiteDefinition in the Episerver CMS against this name.
 **SiteUrl*** is the SiteUrl that this site should have/use.
-If the existing SiteDefinition that are found with Id/Name in Episerver CMS already have a SiteUrl.
-The SiteDefinition in Episerver CMS will not be updated.

 ### hosts
 You need to specify all the hosts that the site needs.
 When the synchronizer is updating a SiteDefinition it will expect that you have specified all hostnames.
 So of you in Episerver CMS has a extra host that is not specified in the web.config it will be removed.